fcice/icepub/README.md

 # icepub

-## repository to share graphics files and other analytics with fcgov OPENDATA portal
+## public repository for OPENDATA and other public data educational collaboration efforts